vp-valentinpfeil/vp-valentinpfeil.github.io/content/projects.md

     title: Selected Projects
     text: >
-      A curated selection of projects that reflect my focus on **cloud security, confidential computing and defence/health-oriented innovation**.
+      A curated selection of projects that reflect my focus on **cloud security, confidential computing and defense/health-oriented innovation**.
       Highlights include applied research in precision medicine, confidential computing in HPC-enabled clouds,
-      federated multi-cloud security for defence and NATO-aligned architectures for data sovereignty.
+      federated multi-cloud security for defense and NATO-aligned architectures for data sovereignty.
     filters:
       folders: